Hawk652/Capstone-Guidance-Robot/Reports/Lessons Learned and Acquired Skills.md

 •    What new knowledge or skills did you acquire throughout capstone.
   I increased my knowledge of simulating different circuits.
 Additionally, I learned how to 3d model and print.

+## Jacob Wilkinson

+Reflect on the project, both technical and organizational.
+What went well?
+What didn’t go well?
+From an organizational point of view, collaboration was good within the different sections of the team, however overall group-wide communication was lacking.
+We had a group leader who bridged the gaps between the different subgroups, but that resulted in most of the communication going through him.
+From a technical point of view, the design of the subsystems went well.
+However, most of the parts never arrived, so very few non-software subsystems were able to be implemented.

+•    What unanticipated problems occurred?
+The major unanticipated problem we experienced was our components not arriving.
+Outside of that, we had a couple issues with differing communication from our advisor and the course instructor regarding expectations for the project.

+•    What would you do differently if you were to do it over again?
+I would try to communicate more actively with my team.
+Most of the issues we encountered with the project were due to miscommunication between team members.
+I would also try to have more backup options available for when needed components don't arrive.

+•    What “best practices” have you identified?
+Weekly team meetings helped keep everyone on track, so they were a good practice to have.
+It's also good practice to document what you work on and let your other team members look over it.

+•    What words of wisdom would you pass on to future students?
+Communicate!
+Let your team members know what issues you're having and there will often be someone who can help!
+Also, for the sake of you and your team members' sanity, try to finish your part at least a couple days before the deadline instead of rushing to complete it at the last minute.

+•    What new knowledge or skills did you acquire throughout capstone.
+I worked mostly with the software of the AuR, so the main technical skills I learned were using and interfacing with ROS and the other software we used.
+From a soft skills standpoint, I learned better how to communicate and work with a team.